CreatorDev/creator_python_client/README.md

 ```

 To access AwaLWM2M objects and its instances within the Device Server, you
-can provide the steps as the following example:
+can provide the steps as shown in the following example:

 ```python